SS City of Pretoria: Career

 She was built by Cammell Laird & Co Ltd, at their yards in Birkenhead in 1937.
 She was operated by Ellerman & Bucknall Steamship Co.
 Ltd and registered in London.
 She continued to be operated by Ellerman Lines in the Second World War, making at least one voyage early in the war carrying materiel from New York to France.

-Her Chief Officer from 6 August 1939 to 16 August 1939 was Captain Alfred George Freeman who went on to captain several Ellerman Lines ships including SS City of Singapore and a newer SS City of Pretoria from 29 November 1950 to 26 November 1960.
+Captain Alfred George Freeman, who went on to captain other Ellerman Lines ships including the SS City of Singapore and a newer SS City of Pretoria from 29 November 1950 to 26 November 1960, was her Chief Officer from 6 August 1939 to 16 August 1939.

 Her final voyage took her from New York, which she departed on 27 February 1943, bound for Liverpool via Holyhead.
 She was carrying 7,032 tons of general cargo and 145 passengers and crew.
 Her master was Frank Deighton.
 Her high speed meant that it was deemed an acceptable risk to sail unescorted rather than in a convoy.